ProjectMewo/Aoki/INSTRUCTIONS.md

 };
 ```

-Then, because Aoki is statically built with Bun (which is an `esbuild`-like bundler) and Seyfert's command structuring, we need to let it know the existence of this subcommand.
+Then, because of Seyfert's command structuring, we need to let it know the existence of this subcommand.

 Surprisingly this is simple: